antonielgomes/dpMDNM/PDIM/README.md

 This script was devised to boost `protein conformational changes` using normal modes.
 We mapped the `normal mode space` into an `Euclidean space` for a **rational** normal mode combination and protein conformational exploration.

-sets of uniform vectors separated by 1 Å from 2 to 8 dimensions (1.05 Å in 3 dimensions) can be accessed in the [points](https://github.com/antonielgomes/dpMD/tree/main/PDIM/points) directory.
+Sets of uniform vectors separated by 1 Å from 2 to 8 dimensions (1.05 Å in 3 dimensions) can be accessed in the [points](https://github.com/antonielgomes/dpMD/tree/main/PDIM/points) directory.
 They can be used as weights for combining vectors in `orthogonal spaces`.

 ### Code availability